-Panel discussion between Matthew Milioni, John D. Martin, Dean Taylor, and Ernest Eby.
+Panel discussion among Matthew Milioni, John D. Martin, Dean Taylor, and Ernest Eby.
 How can and should community serve as a catalyst for discipleship?

 Panel discussion moderated by Curt Wagoner.